 It’s one of the things that you hear about all of the time, either from friends and family members who’ve experienced difficulties (or who have gone through it themselves) and want to come out on the other side feeling a little more confident.
 One of the tricks that I’m going to show you this week is backed by evidence.
 It’s called laid-back nursing.

 Laid-back nursing, biological nurturing, biological breastfeeding position, these are all names for the exact same thing.
 But this position is honestly one of the biggest lifesavers.

 I will explain why, but first, I’m going to show you what I mean by it.

-*Lara sitting on bed with pillows behind for support*
+*Lara sitting on the bed with pillows behind for support*

 One of the ways to do the biological breastfeeding position is to actually prop yourself up in bed.
-This is easily done in a hospital bed, right after delivery or if you deliver at home.
-Grab a couple of extra pillows and basically all you do is lay back, get yourself comfortable, bring baby to your chest and allow them to drop just a little bit.
+This is easily done in a hospital bed, right after delivery, or if you deliver at home.
+Grab a couple of extra pillows and lay back.
+Once you’re comfortable, bring your baby to your chest.
+Allow them to drop just a little bit.
 This is the laid-back position.
 So when your body is reclined, you’re in quite a comfortable position – meaning that it’s going to be easier for both you and baby to be in this position for an extended period of time.
 Baby is happily and easily able to suck and swallow, they have lots of free movement of their jaw, and are able to really get a good latch.

 *Lara Sitting Up On A Couch*

 Another really common way to do the biological breastfeeding position is to sit on a couch or chair.
 Find yourself a really comfy spot, get yourself a glass of water, and have everything around you that you need.
 That way, when you get into position, you’re nice, comfortable, and ready to go.